Passing Ahead in Transition: How to Run a Fast Break That Actually Works

 A rebound is secured.
 The defence is scrambling.
 For about two seconds, your team has a numbers advantage and the other team is in chaos.

-Good transition basketball is about recognising that moment and acting on it before it disappears.
+Good transition basketball is about recognising that moment — and acting before it disappears.

 Phase 1: The outlet

-The rebounder looks to outlet to a guard who is already moving to the outlet box — roughly 45 degrees from the basket, at free throw line extended on the sideline.
-This is the first pass in the break, and its job is to get the ball moving quickly to someone who can push it forward.
+The rebounder outlets to a guard already moving to the outlet box — roughly 45 degrees from the basket, free throw line extended, on the sideline.
+This is the first pass of the break, and its only job is to get the ball to someone who can push it forward, fast.

 The guard in the outlet box is not a destination.
-They are a relay.
-They receive the pass and their first look is ahead — into the space the defence hasn’t filled yet.
+They’re a relay.
+They catch, and their first look is ahead — into the space the defence hasn’t filled yet.

 The lanes: wide and early